State and Statute: Iowa, Code §§ 232.67 et seq.

 Penalty for Knowingly Failing to Report: Simple misdemeanor [232.75(1)]

 Civil Liability for Failure to Report Recognized?
 Yes.
-"Any person, official, agency or institution, required … to report a suspected case of child abuse who knowingly fails to do making of such a report … is civilly liable for the damages proximately caused by such failure or interference."
+“Any person, official, agency or institution, required … to report a suspected case of child abuse who knowingly fails to do so or who knowingly interferes with the making of such a report … is civilly liable for the damages proximately caused by such failure or interference.”
 [232.75(2)]

 Immunity for Inaccurate Report: “A person who reports or causes to be reported to the Department of Human Services false information regarding an alleged act of child abuse, knowing that the information is false or that the act did not occur, commits a simple misdemeanor.”
 [232.75(3)]